Garage Door Opener Installation Service

 Wi-fi ready GDOs allow you to both open/close and check the status of your door right from your smartphone and computer.

-Battery Backup GDOs come with a battery inside (see Q&A below), so your door can go up and down even when there is a power outage!
+Battery Backup GDOs come with a battery inside (see Q&A below for more info), so your door can go up and down even when there is a power outage!

 - Disconnecting your existing GDO, removing old sensors, wiring, wall button